Context-Bounded Model Checking for POWER: Translation

-\paragraph{Guessing.} We guess the initializing and committing contexts for the event $\event$, together with its time stamp.
-In line~\ref{geniw}, we guess the context in which the event $\event$ will be initialized, and store the guess in $\iwriteof\proc\xvar$.
-Similarly, in line~\ref{gencw}, we guess the context in which the event $\event$ will be committed, and store the guess in $\cwriteof\proc\xvar$ (having stored its old value in the previous line).
-In the for-loop of line~\ref{genwtst1}, we guess a time stamp for $\event$ and store it in $\ntst$.
-This means that, for each process $\qproc\in\procset$, we guess the context in which the event $\event$ will be propagated to $\qproc$ and we store this guess in $\ntstof\qproc$.
+We guess the initializing and committing contexts for the event $\event$, together with its timestamp.
+In line~\ref{geniw}, we guess the context where the event $\event$ will be initialized, and store the guess in $\iwriteof\proc\xvar$.
+Similarly, in line~\ref{gencw}, we guess the context where the event $\event$ will be committed, and store the guess in $\cwriteof\proc\xvar$ (having stored its old value in the previous line).
+In the for-loop of line~\ref{genwtst1}, we guess a timestamp for $\event$ and store it in $\ntst$.
+This means that, for each process $\qproc\in\procset$, we guess the context where the event $\event$ will be propagated to $\qproc$ and we store this guess in $\ntstof\qproc$.